sasa1977/con_cache/README.md

   {:ok, new_value}
 end)

 # Returns existing value, or calls function and stores the result.
 # If many processes simultaneously invoke this function for the same key, the function will be
 # executed only once, with all others reading the value from cache.
 ConCache.get_or_store(:my_cache, key, fn() ->
   initial_value
 end)
 ```

-Dirty modifiers operate directly on ets record without trying to acquire the row lock:
+Dirty modifiers operate directly on ETS record without trying to acquire the row lock:

 ```elixir
 ConCache.dirty_put(:my_cache, key, value)